Korean Jindo

+The pronunciation (Jindo-gae) also means an official term for warning measures issued in the event of a localized threat situation.

 Description

 Appearance

 Jindos are double-coated spitz-type dogs.
 The keen and alert appearance of the Jindo gives the impression of intelligence, strength, loyalty, and agility.
 Other features include forward-pointing upright ears.

 Body

 Korean Jindo owners have traditionally divided Jindos into two body types: